 P.S.
 Don’t forget the Christmas card

 If you’re super organised and already wrapping festive gifts, we have a wide range of Christmas cards to go with them.
-From traditional themes to funny jokes and rude styles, we have everything you need to make this a Christmas to remember.
+From traditional to funny and even a few rude styles, we have everything you need to make this a Christmas to remember: